Mira Cabrera - Design and Publishing

 The next Parent Playdate will be held on Saturday, January 10th from 4-6 p.m. in Fellowship Hall.
 If you’re a parent with a child ages 0-4, join us for a meal and conversation while your children are cared for in the nursery.
 Siblings are welcome.
 Please RSVP to Pastor Elizabeth at elizabeth@midducc.org.

-The tables will be set to enjoy a potluck luncheon immediately following the Annual Meeting on Sunday, January 26.
+The tables will be set to enjoy a potluck luncheon immediately following the Annual Meeting on Sunday, January 25th.
 All you need to do is bring a dish to share!
-Food that needs to be refrigerated or kept warm can be dropped off in the kitchen at the Fellowship Hall kitchen before church.
+Food that needs to be refrigerated or kept warm can be dropped off in the kitchen at Fellowship Hall before church.

-Our Board of Membership & Communications volunteers will receive your dish and follow your instructions.
+Volunteers will receive your dish.
 Be prepared to let us know if your dish is vegetarian, nut-free or gluten-free.
 We’re looking forward to seeing everyone for a warm and joy-filled time together.

 • January Birthdays